blur-network/blur/README.md

 >`./blur-wallet-cli`

 Follow the prompts to setup a new wallet.
-When prompted for the password, the CLI will not show a password as you type.
-It is recording your keystrokes, however.
+When prompted for the password, the CLI will not show a password as you type, as `echo` has been turned off for password entry.

 Record the information for your wallet.

-Once the wallet is open, type into the wallet CLI: `start_mining [# of threads]` where [# of threads] is the amount of cpu threads you wish to dedicate to mining BLUR.
+You can mine from your wallet, using the `start_mining <threads>` command -- but using that method directly from the wallet is *NOT* recommended.

+**Secure way to mine:** Once you've generated a wallet address, issue the following command to a running daemon:

+`start_mining <address> <# of threads>`

+Example: `start_mining bL4PdWFk3VVgEGYezGTXigHrsoJ3JGKgxKDi1gHXT7GKTLawFu3WMhu53Gc2KCmxxmCHbR4VEYMQ93PRv8vWgJ8j2mMHVEzLu 4`

+**Or:** Use the following startup flags when launching the daemon:

+`./blurd --start-mining <BLUR address> --mining-threads <num. threads>`

+Example: `./blurd --start-mining bL4PdWFk3VVgEGYezGTXigHrsoJ3JGKgxKDi1gHXT7GKTLawFu3WMhu53Gc2KCmxxmCHbR4VEYMQ93PRv8vWgJ8j2mMHVEzLu --mining-threads 4`

-You should see the message: `Mining started in daemon`
+You should see a message for each thread that reads: `Mining started for thread[0]` or something similar.

-Switch back to the terminal or tab in which your daemon is running, and type `show_hr` for real-time  hashrate monitoring.
-For further commands in either the wallet or the daemon, type `help` into either CLI.
-Note that the commands for the daemon and wallet are different.
+To view your hashrate in real-time, use the command `show_hr`.

 Whenever you find a block, your daemon will show a bold message with the block # found.
-There is a slight delay between that message and the balance reflecting in your wallet.
+It is normal to experience a slight delay between that message and the balance reflecting in your wallet.

-**You can also start mining, without opening a wallet, by launching the daemon with:** `./blurd --start-mining <address> --mining-threads <num. threads>` (omit the brackets)

 <h1 id="mining-windows"> Mining on Windows </h1>